Harika-SVL/Jenkins/notes.md

 ## Maven

-* Maven is a tool which can be used to build, package, distribute, test and generate documentation for java and java-based languages
+* Maven is a tool which can be used to build, package, distribute, test and generate documentation for java and java-based languages(groovy,scala)
-* It follows convention over configuration
+* It follows convention(SNAPSHOT & RELEASE) over configuration
 * It uses a file called as 'pom.xml'
 * POM - Project Object Model